 A partner who has genital herpes needs support and acceptance.
-It took a lot of courage for your partner to tell you, and it means they care about your well-being and values your trust.
+It took a lot of courage for your partner to tell you, and it means they care about your well-being and value your trust.
 "No good deed goes unpunished" is often a harsh fact of life.
 But don't let it be that way in the relationship.

 Of course, your feelings and concerns matter, too.
 If you're uncomfortable with the idea of having sex with your partner again, or becoming sexually intimate for the first time, you're entitled to feel that way.

 But instead of declaring the sexual part of your relationship over or out of the question, think of ways you can be intimate without risking infection.
 You can reduce the risk of becoming infected through sexual intercourse by using condoms and avoiding sex when your partner has symptoms.
 There will always be some risk, even if you practice safer sex, but you can minimize it as much as possible.

 Educate yourself about genital herpes.
 You'll find out that it's not as serious as it may seem, and that couples can and do have wonderful, sexually fulfilling relationships, even if one partner has genital herpes.

 Sometimes, people in long-term relationships suspect that their partner has been cheating when they are diagnosed.
 That's not necessarily true -- your partner could have been infected years or decades before you met.